-The overall objective of this project is to establish and evaluate a new national capability for passive microwave remote sensing in environmental research that will provide unprecedented information on soil moisture, surface temperature, and vegetation, and allow for a new satellite concept to be demonstrated.
-Specifically, by combining different radiometers, data can be collected at P-, L- and K-bands, with increasing spatial resolutions accordingly for the same flying height.
+The overall objective of this project is to establish and evaluate a new national capability for microwave remote sensing in environmental research that will provide unprecedented information on soil moisture, surface temperature, and vegetation, and allow for a new satellite concept to be demonstrated.
+Specifically, by combining different sensors, data can be collected at P- and L- bands, with increasing spatial resolutions accordingly for the same flying height.
 Apart from the airborne observations, simultaneous ground observations of soil moisture and ancillary data will be conducted for soil moisture retrieval.